sakloui/jorban-martysmods.github.io/docs/basic-reshade-guides/understanding-and-using-reshade.md

 <details markdown="block" class="details-tree">
 <summary>RESHADE_DEPTH_INPUT_IS_UPSIDE_DOWN</summary>

-As the name suggests, this argument is used when the image displayed by the DisplayDepth shader is upside down.
-Setting it to 1 should rectify the problem.
+This preprocessor is used when the image displayed by the DisplayDepth shader is upside down.

+The argument can only be `1` or `0`, so flipping the value for it should solve the problem.

 </details>